Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 		- Net Promoter Score
 		- Customer lifetime value

-???+ tip "What does success mean in the long run?"
+???+ tip "What would success mean in the long run?"
 	If we see positive results with the release, it opens up discussion on new product lines and business opportunities in the future, led by the community.
 For example, we can envision creating diner-generated promotional content for restaurants, or organizing social dining experiences that are open to the community.

 ## 💡 Key Learnings